Skip to main content

 • Be sure to securely hold the three plywood layers together as you tighten the screws.
 If gaps appear while you are tightening the screws you will need to back the screws out, re-clamp, and then tighten the screws again.

 • When you are finished with all three screws the acrylic should sit flush against the plywood rings and the there should be no gaps between the plywood.
+The acrylic layer will put pressure on the NeoPixel ring and Hall sensor to keep them in place.

 I had to let the glue from the previous step dry for a bit before screwing the acrylic diffuser onto the assembly since the two mounting rings would slide around under the pressure of trying this.